equinor/res2df/docs/usage/compdat.rst

 .. code-block:: console

    res2csv compdat --verbose MYDATADECK.DATA --initvectors FIPNUM PERMX
-   # (put the DATA file first, if not it will be interpreted as a vector)
+   # (put the .DATA file first, if not it will be interpreted as a vector)